 1 in 54 boys are on the autism spectrum and my son is that one.
-As a parent, an autism diagnosis broke my heart yet it explained so much.
-It explained the speech delay, it explained the lining up of toys in a row, the head banging (yes, Angel bangs his head now when he is upset).
+As a parent, Angel’s autism diagnosis broke my heart yet it explained so much.
+It explained his speech delay.
+It explained why he loved lining up of toys in a row.
+It explained the head banging (yes, Angel bangs his head now when he is upset).
 It explained the constant seeking of sensory stimulation, limited expressive language, hyperactivity, and why Angel is still in pull ups with little interest in being potty trained.

 When I got his progress reports in Fall 2011, my mom advised me to look up developmental pediatricians.
 During my search, I found a remarkable special-needs advocate, Sarah Birnbaum.
 With Sarah’s guidance, we decided to have a neuro-psychological evaluation done instead.
 The appointments were interesting but that is for another blog post.
 I remember I was out of town when Angel’s dad took him to his last appointment with the neuro-psychologist.
 At the end of the appointment, he called me and I immediately asked how the appointment went.
 He replied, “Oh, the doctor thinks Angel may be on the spectrum.”

 My heart dropped to the floor.
 He said it as if he was telling me that Angel had a cold.
 I am not sure if he fully understood the ramifications of what he was saying.
 I do not remember anything that I heard after that.
 I asked some questions… I think.
 Then, I hung up and the tears began to flow.
 I cried my eyes out that day.